 If you don’t purge them, it will eventually slow down your website’s performance, and use up a large amount of disk space.

 NOTE: If you’re running Zen Cart v1.3.8 or older, you REALLY need to UPGRADE ASAP!
-In the meantime, to enable the debug logging on older versions, use the Debug Error-Logging Tool from our downloads area.
+In the meantime, to enable the debug logging on older versions, use the Debug Error-Logging Tool from the Zen Cart plugins library.

 Kinds of errors:

 - The “fatal” messages are the more important ones to deal with.

 - “Notice” messages can be ignored in most cases.

 - “Warnings” should draw some attention, but are not fatal.

 - Note that many error/warning messages will be a result of previous error/warning messages.
 Deal with them in the order they appear, and don’t spend time on the later errors until the earlier ones are dealt with first.